panzerdp/dmitripavlutin.com/content/posts/083-compare-objects/index.md

 commentsThreadId: how-to-compare-javascript-objects
 ---

 It's simple to compare primitive values in JavaScript.
-What you need to do is use any of the available eqality operators, for example the strict equality operator:
+Just use any of the available eqality operators, for example the strict equality operator:

 ```javascript